Mobile phone coverage map

 Our interactive coverage map, which uses data crowdsourced by mobile analytics company RootMetrics, can help.

-Once you've found the network with the best signal in your area, browse the best and worst mobile phone networks in the UK to choose a provider that performs.
+Once you've found the network with the best signal in your area, browse the to choose a provider that performs.
 Keep in mind that other operators piggy-back on EE, O2, Three and Vodafone's networks – and some of them have extremely satisfied customers.

 3G, 4G and 5G coverage map